wgross/IdentityShell/docs/example.md

-The following documentation mirrors the IdentityServer4 [Quickstart documentation](https://docs.identityserver.io/en/latest/quickstarts/0_overview.html).
-It shows how the same configuration can be dine using the interactive IdentityShells cmdlets.
+The following documentation follows the IdentityServer4 [Quickstart documentation](https://docs.identityserver.io/en/latest/quickstarts/0_overview.html) throug several authentication scenarios.
+It shows how the necessary configuration can be done by the IdentityShells cmdlets.
+It also provides HTTP requests to be tried opt in VS Codes Rest client to interact with the endpoints of the identity server.

 # [Protecting an API using Client Credentials](https://identityserver4.readthedocs.io/en/latest/quickstarts/1_client_credentials.html)

+This protocol flow is used to grant access to client (a piece of software) identified by a unique client id and a client secret to api resources.

 ## [Defining an API Resource](https://docs.identityserver.io/en/latest/quickstarts/1_client_credentials.html#defining-an-api-resource)

 The powershell cmdlets below add an api default scope.
-But since every API has to have at least scope you must add one here to make the API accesible.
+Every API has to have at least one scope:

 ```powershell
 PS> Set-IdentityApiResource -Name api1 -DisplayName "My Api" -Scopes (New-IdentityScope -Name api1)